 In addition, scientific articles are not free of bias.
 Only certain articles are selected for publication.
 Even the ones that are published can be poorly designed with confounding factors.
 Review articles can creatively select certain studies to include and others to leave out, which influences the conclusions.

 And if the research available is only done by the company itself and reported on their own website, do they give you access to read beyond the abstract?
 Frequently scientific language is used to make claims that are not supported by the study’s actual design.
-Scientific-sounding information may sound convincing, but it’s important to look at the study details to determine the methods used and whether the conclusions are reasonable.
+Scientific-sounding information may sound convincing, but it’s important to look at the study details to determine the methods used and whether the conclusions are applicable and reasonable.

 5. What Should I Do With This Information?